Back to Singers

 Please visit http://www.brettcolby.com

-Armenian-American character tenor Brett Noorigian Colby is garnering acclaim throughout the U.S and Europe for his strong comedic and vocal skills.
-In his European debut, he joined Theater Görlitz (Germany), singing the roles of Nathanaël and The Four Servants (The Tales of Hoffmann), for which German papers commented that he "mastered his diverse roles vocally, theatrically, and with immaculate diction".
+Armenian-American character tenor Brett Noorigian Colby is garnering acclaim throughout the US and Europe for his strong comedic and vocal skills.
+In his European debut, he joined Theater Görlitz (Germany), singing the roles of Nathanaël and The Four Servants (The Tales of Hoffmann), for which German papers wrote that he "mastered his diverse roles vocally, theatrically, and with immaculate diction".

-Equally at home on musical theatre stages, Brett has starred in and recorded albums for two original musicals in New York: Vivianna (a re-telling of La Traviata) and My Heinous Life, for which NYC papers said, “Brett’s commanding tenor voice and sure stage presence kept the nonsense moving briskly”, and was dubbed “sweet candy”.
-Other musical theatre roles to his credit are Jesus in Jesus Christ Superstar, a modernized version of The Pirates of Penzance at NYC's South Street Seaport, and two summers in Elmira, NY and Hartford, CT, portraying Young Mark Twain in Mark Twain: The Musical.
-He has been featured in the independent comedy film The War on the War on Drugs, and been heard frequently on Power 105.1 FM's "Dr. Dre in the Morning" Show, singing operatic renditions of popular Rap songs in a segment called "Hip-Hopera".
+Equally at home on musical theatre stages, Brett has starred in and recorded albums for two original musicals in New York: Vivianna (a re-telling of La Traviata) and My Heinous Life, for which NYC papers said, “Brett’s commanding tenor voice and sure stage presence kept the nonsense moving briskly”, and dubbed him, “sweet candy”.
+Other musical theatre roles include Jesus in Jesus Christ Superstar, and a modernized version of The Pirates of Penzance at NYC's South Street Seaport.
+Brett spent two summers in Elmira, NY and Hartford, CT, portraying Young Mark Twain in Mark Twain: The Musical.
+He was featured in the independent comedy film The War on the War on Drugs, and has been heard frequently on Power 105.1 FM's "Dr. Dre in the Morning" Show, singing operatic renditions of popular Rap songs in a segment called "Hip-Hopera".
+Most Recently, he played the Narrator in The Rocky Horror Show at the ReVision Theatre of New Jersey in October of 2010.

 A resident of Asbury Park, NJ, Brett currently serves as President of the Arts Coalition of Asbury Park (www.artscap.org).